helje5/SwiftSockets/README.md

 A simple GCD based socket library for Swift.

 SwiftSockets is kind of a demo on how to integrate Swift with raw C APIs.
-More for stealing Swift coding ideas than for actually using the code in a realworld project.
+More for stealing Swift coding ideas than for actually using the code in a real world project.
 In most real world Swift apps you have access to Cocoa, use it.

 It also comes with a great Echo daemon as a demo, it's always there if you need a chat.

+Note: This is my first Swift project.
+Any suggestions on how to improve the code are welcome.

 ###Targets